NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system_dynamic_data.md

 #AVR
 avr_none = AVRFixed(Vf = 0.0)

-#TG
+#TurbineGovernor
 tg_none = TGFixed(efficiency = 1.0)

 #PSS
 pss_none = PSSFixed(V_pss = 0.0);
 ```

-These creates all the components for a `DynamicGenerator` based on specific models.
-This will be a classic
+Then we can collect all the dynamic components and create the dynamic generator and assign it
-machine model without AVR, Turbine Governor and PSS.
+to a static generator of choice.
+In this example we will add it to the generator "generator-102-1"

-Then we can simply create the dynamic generator as:
+as follows:

 ```@example generated_system_dynamic_data
 #Collect the static gen in the system